 What causes bone spurs?

 An irritation can develop on the top of the foot in the area of the arch.
-This area becomes painful when the shoe laces are tied or with pressure from a slip-on shoe.
+This area becomes painful when shoe laces are tied or from pressure from a slip-on shoe.
 Examination of this area often shows redness of the skin and hardness beneath the skin.
 This is associated with a spur or overgrowth of bone in the midfoot area.
 The most common location is at the joint between the first metatarsal and the first cuneiform bones.
 The spur development is associated with arthritis in the area.
 The treatment of this problem often requires surgery.
-The excessive build-up of bone needs to be removed by smoothing or filing the enlargement.
+The excessive buildup of bone needs to be removed by smoothing or filing the enlargement.